SFrijters/DLBC/README.md

 to run a basic simulation, where `<n>` is the number of processes MPI will use, `<verbosity>` specifies how much output is written to the console, and `<parameters.in>` is a path to a parameter file.
 Examples of these can be found in the [various tests](https://github.com/SFrijters/DLBC/search?utf8=%E2%9C%93&q=path%3Atests%2Frunnable+extension%3Ain&type=Code) below `tests/runnable`.
 Full documentation for all parameters can currently be found only in the code comments; creating a user pdf guide is a work in progress.

+## Plugins

+Plugins can be added in or below the `src/dlbc/plugins` directory.
+The module constructor should be used to register an initialisation function with the main code (which in turn can be used to hook up more functions).
+Any modules containing parameters are added to the list through the `get-plugin-modules.sh` script, which is run prior to compilation.
+For details, cf. the [plugins readme file](src/dlbc/plugins/README.md).

 ## Future improvements

 - Improve test code coverage.